-(2) Voting power percentages represent aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental, and are calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of our Class A, Class B and Class C ordinary shares as a single class.
-In respect of matters requiring a shareholder vote, each Class A ordinary share is entitled to one vote; each Class B ordinary share is entitled to seven votes and is convertible into one Class A ordinary share at any time by the holder thereof; and each Class C ordinary share is entitled to ten votes and is convertible into one Class A ordinary share at any time by the holder thereof.
-Class A ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares, Class B ordinary shares are not convertible into Class C ordinary shares, and Class C ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-See also "Description of Share Capital-Ordinary Shares."

-- (3) Through PV PLUTO LIMITED, an entity wholly owned and controlled by Primavera Capital Fund. - (4) The Founder Holding Platform is Pingxiang Miniewa Asset Management Consultancy Center (Limited Partnership), whose general partner is Mr. Peng Ou, our founder and Chairman of our Board of Directors. - (5) The Senior Management Holding Platforms consist of Pingxiang Wuerken Asset Management Consultancy Center (Limited Partnership), Pingxiang Saiersi Asset Management Consultancy Center (Limited Partnership), Pingxiang Xisailuo Asset Management Consultancy Center (Limited Partnership) and Pingxiang Bosaidong Asset Management Consultancy Center (Limited Partnership).
-The general partner of each of these entities is Mr. Tongbo Liu, our chief executive officer and a director.
+- Voting power percentages represent aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option, and the issuance of sale of Class A ordinary shares in connection with concurrent private placements by Orchid Asia and New Oriental, and are calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of our Class A, Class B and Class C ordinary shares as a single class.
+In respect of matters requiring a shareholder vote, each Class A ordinary share is entitled to one vote; each Class B ordinary share is entitled to seven votes and is convertible into one Class A ordinary share at any time by the holder thereof; and each Class C ordinary shares or Class C ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares are not convertible into Class B ordinary shares and Class C ordinary shares are not convertible into Class B ordinary shares are not conver - (4) The Founder Holding Platform is Pingxiang Miniewa Asset Management Consultancy Center (Limited Partnership), whose general partner is Mr. Peng Ou, our founder and Chairman of our Board of Directors. - (5) The Senior Management Holding Platforms consist of Pingxiang Wuerken Asset Management Consultancy Center (Limited Partnership), Pingxiang Saiersi Asset Management Consultancy Center